-The Audit Committee of the Board of Directors submits the following report on the performance of its responsibilities for the year 2020.
+The Audit Committee of the Board of Directors submits the following report on the performance of its responsibilities for the year 2021.
 The purposes and responsibilities of the committee are elaborated in the committee charter.
-The Board of Directors had determined that Steven A. Everhart, Chairman of the Audit Committee through 3rd Quarter 2020, was the "financial expert" as defined under the regulations promulgated under Sarbanes-Oxley.
-However, when Mr. Everhart stepped away on leave, Lori Johnston filled the position as "financial expert" starting in the 4th Quarter 2020.
+The Board of Directors had determined that Lori Johnston, Chairman of the Audit Committee, was the "financial expert" as defined under the regulations promulgated under Sarbanes-Oxley.
 Ms. Johnston and all of the other members of the Audit Committee have been determined by the Board of Directors to be "independent" under the listing standards of the NASDAQ Marketplace Rules.